boazbk/tcs/lec_06_loops.md

 ```
 :::

-::: {.example title="Increment in Enhanced NAND-TM" #INCENANDPP}
+::: {.example title="Increment in NAND-TM" #INCENANDPP}
-We now present enhanced NAND-TM program to compute the _increment function_.
+We now present NAND-TM program to compute the _increment function_.
 That is, $INC:\{0,1\}^* \rightarrow \{0,1\}^*$ such that for every $x\in \{0,1\}^n$, $INC(x)$ is the $n+1$ bit long string $y$ such that if $X = \sum_{i=0}^{n-1}x_i \cdot 2^i$ is the number represented by $x$, then $y$ is the (least-significant digit first) binary representation of the number $X+1$.

 We start by showing the program using the "syntactic sugar" we've seen before of using shorthand for some NAND-CIRC programs we have seen before to compute simple functions such as `IF`, `XOR` and `AND` (as well as the constant `one` function as well as the function `COPY` that just maps a bit to itself).